EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-10.md

 - Health check failing?
 Make sure `/health` returns 200 and the container exposes port 8000.

 ## Student Success Criteria
-- `docker compose up` starts both `api` and `nginx` services.
+- `docker compose up` starts `api`, `redis`, and `nginx` services.
-- API reachable via `http://localhost:8080` with proxied traffic logged.
+- API reachable via `http://localhost:8080` with proxied traffic logged and cached recommendations served via Redis.
-- Service contract document created and captures current endpoints and expectations.
+- Service contract document captured endpoints, expected JSON payloads, and cache responsibilities (what lives in Redis vs. SQLite).
 - Students have confirmed their AWS Databases certificate was submitted by **Tue Dec 16, 2025** (or have a catch-up plan).

 ## Optional: Quick CI with GitHub Actions